anders94/bitcoin-cold-storage-check/README.md

 # bitcoin-cold-storage-check
 Display the amount of bitcoin stored in cold storage addresses.
+Uses api.bitfinex.com and insight.bitpay.com for data.

 Setup
 -----